 - Scalable reference counting based on Refcache as described in the RadixVM paper

 The internal kernel interfaces are very clean and simple.
-Basic services like spin locks, mutexes, condition variables, memory allocation, work queues and data structures such as lists and balanced trees are already available.
+Basic services like spin locks, mutexes (with or without priority inheritance), condition variables, memory allocation, work queues and data structures such as lists and balanced trees are already available.